rathena/rathena/README.md

 				./athena-start start

 * Optional
-	* If you want to have your own forked version but still get updates from the main rathena repository
+	* If you want to have your own forked version but still get updates from the main rAthena repository
-		* Fork this repository to your github account
+		* Fork this repository to your GitHub account
-		* List the current configured remote repository for your fork
+		* List the current configured remote repository for your fork:

 				git remote -v origin

-		* Specify a new remote upstream repository that will be synced with your fork
+		* Specify a new remote upstream repository that will be synced with your fork:

 				git remote add upstream https://github.com/rathena/rathena.git

-		* Verify the new upstream repository you've specified for your fork.
+		* Verify the new upstream repository you've specified for your fork:

 				git remove-v origin

-		* You should see the main rathena repository as well as your forked repository
+		* You should see the main rAthena repository as well as your forked repository
-		* Now, when you want to get updates from rathena, simply do:
+		* Now, when you want to get updates from rAthena, simply do:

 				git pull upstream master

+Remember that rAthena falls under [GNU GPLv3](https://github.com/rathena/rathena/blob/master/LICENSE).

 4. Troubleshooting
 ---------